-Here is a complete look at what it takes refinishing a bathtub & shower tile surround in your bathroom.
-Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub & Tile Refinishing Kit, in how to make your bathtub & tile look new again.
+In this article, we give you a complete look at what it takes refinishing a bathtub and tile shower surround in your bathroom.
+Tips, tricks, what to realistically expect, also a product review for the Rustoleum Tub and Tile Refinishing Kit, in how to make your bathtub and tile look new again.

 I am super grateful that I was able to still find a place to rent that is within my budget (the housing market where I live is insane right now), but I just had to do something about the bathroom situation to even feel like I could have company over without being embarrassed.

 This bathtub, and the tile surround, was so outdated, cracking, and just plain not kept up that I literally almost threw up the first time I scrubbed it out to take a bath…because even with all of my prep and cleaning there were still a few chunks of whatever that dropped into the tub with me.